cerentuker/berlin-events/README.md

 * Will add better mobile support.
 Currently the page doesn't adapt to anything smaller than Iphone8.
 * Will add pagination instead of loading all results at once.
 * Will add test cases for faulty responses from API call.
+* Will change API calls to use [axios](https://blog.logrocket.com/axios-or-fetch-api/)